JaanJanno/Georivals/README.md

 NB!
 Juhise seitsmendast sammust alates on normaalne, et Google Play Services emulaatoris kokku jookseb, kui Te pole veel jõudnud sellele uuenduse teha Google Play-s.
 5. Kui emulaator ja Google Play Services on installitud ja seadistatud, siis käivita see emulaator.
 (Eclipse'is saab seadmete nimekirja avada Ctrl+6 vajutades.)
 6. Testide jooksutamiseks ava mobileapp-test alamprojektis asuva MainTest faili ja vajuta Run > Run as.. > Android JUnit Test

-## In English
-Georivals is a mobile application, which combines entertainment, sport, tactical thinking and cleverness.
-It is a tactical war game where you lead armies, send them to war and defend your home.
-But in order for you to be the ruler of the provinces and have enough soldiers, you need to visit the regions regularly.